What is Foster Care?

 - Most children want to be reunited with their birth families.
-Foster parents are an important part of that process.
+Foster caregivers are an important part of that process.

 - Foster children in Nova Scotia have diverse cultural backgrounds from Indigenous to African Nova Scotian.
-We need foster parents with similar backgrounds.
+We need foster caregivers with similar backgrounds.

 - Foster children who find a foster family in their home communities get to stay where they are most familiar and comfortable.

 - You can be there for more than one child.
 Siblings in foster care need caring homes where they can stay together.

-- Foster parents give love and care.
+- Foster caregivers give love and care.
 But they often receive just as much back from the children.

 How do I get started?

 You have already taken an important first step by visiting our website and learning more about foster care.
-Choosing to become a foster parent is a big decision and we’re more than happy to help you make it.
-Here are the next steps in the foster parenting process:
+Choosing to become a foster caregiver is a big decision and we’re more than happy to help you make it.
+Here are the next steps in the foster caregiving process:

 - Call 1-800-565-1884 with any additional questions you might have.

 - A social worker will contact you to answer your questions and invite you to a foster care information session in your area.

 - If you choose to proceed after the information session, you’ll complete your paperwork including a police check, Child Abuse Registry check, references etc.

-- You’ll be invited to PRIDE pre-service-a nine session training program to prepare you for becoming a foster parent.
+- You’ll be invited to PRIDE pre-service-a nine session training program to prepare you for becoming a foster caregiver.

-- After PRIDE pre-service, a social worker contact you to start your foster care assessment.
+- After PRIDE pre-service, a social worker will contact you to start your foster care assessment.